silky/chrisdone-homepage/posts/the-printer-haskell-deserves.markdown

 Today I implement yet another one, but this one I like best.
-I've always wanted to have a Haskell printer that can evaluate on demand, peace-wise, taking care not to evaluate the whole structure too eagerly.
+I've always wanted to have a Haskell printer that can evaluate on demand, piece-wise, taking care not to evaluate the whole structure too eagerly.
 I should be able to type `[1..]` into my REPL and not be spammed by numbers, but rather to expand it at my leisure.